edison914/Ab-Clone-Express/README.md

         "city": "City is required",
         "state": "State is required",
         "country": "Country is required",
+        "lat": "Latitude is not valid",
+        "lng": "Longitude is not valid",
-        "lat": "Latitude must be within -90 and 90", "lng": "Longitude must be within -180 and 180", "name": "Name must be less than 50 characters", "description": "Description is required",
+        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day must be a positive number" }
+        "price": "Price per day is required"
       }
+    }
     ```

-### Add an Image to a Spot based on the Spot's id - done / live checked
+### Add an Image to a Spot based on the Spot's id

 Create and return a new image for a spot specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user - done / live checked
+* Require proper authorization: Spot must belong to the current user
 * Request
   <!--!!START SILENT -->
   * Method: POST